West Chicago Dethatching Lawn Services

 West Chicago’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 West Chicago enforces state and local organic waste management regulations in accordance with the Illinois Environmental Protection Act (415 ILCS 5).
-Organic yard waste, including dethatched material, is prohibited from household trash and must be separated for municipal collection or composting.
-The city’s yard waste program requires the use of biodegradable paper bags or rigid containers, with no plastic bags allowed.
-On-site composting is permitted, provided bins are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
-Best practices for composting dethatched material include:
+Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
+Residents should use biodegradable paper bags or rigid containers for curbside collection, and follow bundling guidelines for larger debris.
+On-site composting is encouraged, provided it meets setback requirements (typically 5-10 feet from property lines) and best practices—mix dethatch with leaves, maintain moisture and aeration, and avoid plastic contamination.
+The city’s waste reduction goals are supported by educational resources available through the Department of Public Works and the We-Go Park District.
+For composting guidelines and collection schedules, contact:

 West Chicago Community Development Department